angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 get pressured.
 I have the kill ready but after checking the coast he has counterspell, SCM x2 and that first Fluster in the yard.
 I manage to bait the CSpell, Thoughtseize a Snappy but he still has the last.
-Here I had a line whereby I could bait the Fluster with a DD and then grab a second DD off the top to then win (or maybe it was BW into ToA or something?) basically I go to bait with DD and he lets it resolve...
+Here I had a line whereby I could bait the Fluster with a Dd and then grab a second Dd off the top to then win (or maybe it was BW into ToA or something?) basically I go to bait with Dd and he lets it resolve...
 Oh dear!
 I have to go for it but he has the Fluster and hits something and Mentor tokens kill me because I don't have enough resources to make a pile involving a CT first or anything ( not that it would help).
 Game 2 I have a really nice opener with a Trop and Xantid.
 He starts T0